GAMMADIST

 Examples 🔗

-Consider a gamma distribution with Alpha = 2 and Beta = 3.
-You want to find the cumulative probability of observing a value less than or equal to 5.
-The GAMMADIST formula would be as follows: =GAMMADIST(5, 2, 3, TRUE) This will return the cumulative probability associated with the gamma distribution for X = 5.
+You have a gamma distribution with Alpha = 2 and Beta = 3, and you want to find the cumulative probability of observing a value less than or equal to 5.
+Use the formula: =GAMMADIST(5, 2, 3, TRUE).
+This calculates the cumulative probability for X = 5.

 Notes 🔗

-Ensure that the input values for Alpha, Beta, and X are valid and coherent in the context of a gamma distribution.
-The choice of the cumulative parameter, True or False, significantly impacts the result of the probability calculation.
-GAMMADIST assumes that the input parameters are positive values and might yield errors if negative or invalid values are provided.
+Verify that the input values for Alpha, Beta, and X are appropriate for a gamma distribution.
+The 'cumulative' parameter, set to either True or False, affects the probability calculation outcome.
+GAMMADIST presumes positive input parameters and may produce errors if negative or invalid values are entered.

 Questions 🔗